 There is so much to be excited about when you're expecting a baby.
 All the new little outfits and room decorations.
 Who is this little creature going to be like?
 Will they have your laugh?
 Will they have your partner’s knack for numbers?
-Will they have blue eyes or green?
+Will they have blue eyes or brown?
 Will their hair be curly or straight?

 And then, they arrive.
 And it tends to be less exciting than we imagined.
 Often times, I hate to say it, but it can even be boring and the tasks mundane.